ceramicnetwork/rust-ceramic/CONTRIBUTING.md

 See the [env_logger](https://docs.rs/env_logger/latest/env_logger/index.html) docs for more details on how `RUST_LOG` can be used.
 See the [tracing](https://docs.rs/tracing/latest/tracing/#shorthand-macros) docs for more details on adding new trace events into code or tests.

+### Integration Tests

+The `tests` directory contains a suite of end to end tests.
+See its README for more details.

 ### Generating Servers

 There are two OpenAPI based servers that are generated.